-“As a family, we wanted to give back to the town of Shabbona and the Indian Creek community,” said Egan Hicks.
-“My father spent over 50 years in education there, and he played a major part in shaping the school district into what it is today.
-The scholarship honors his legacy and gives hope to those pursuing a degree in education.
-We know he would be pleased with the partnership we formed with the Community Foundation for the Fund.
-The Foundation has a great reputation in the community.
-We have similar values and focus.”
+“As a family, we wanted to give back to the town of Shabbona and the Indian Creek community,” said Egan Hicks. ““My family spent over 50 years in education in Shabbona, and we played a major part in shaping the school district into what it is today.
+The scholarship honors my parent’s legacy and gives hope to those pursuing a degree in education.
+We know they would be pleased with the partnership we formed with the Community Foundation for the Fund.
+The Foundation has a great reputation in the community to which we have similar values and focus.”

 High school students interested in applying for the Hicks Family Scholarship are encouraged to use the Community Foundation’s Universal Scholarship Application process.
 For questions or additional information, contact Becky Zantout, Grants and Scholarships Manager, at 815-748-5383 or b.zantout@dekalbccf.org.